vincentarelbundock/marginaleffects/README.md

 #> 2   0.04476005        0.1314996        NA           1
 ```

+# Average Marginal Effects

 A dataset with one marginal effect estimate per unit of observation is a
 bit unwieldy and difficult to interpret.
 Many analysts like to report
 the “Average Marginal Effect”, that is, the average of all the
-unit-specific marginal effects.
-These are easy to compute based on the
+observation-specific marginal effects.
+These are easy to compute based
-full `data.frame` shown above, but the `summary` function is convenient:
+on the full `data.frame` shown above, but the `summary` function is
+convenient:

 ``` r
 summary(mfx)